Hanging Out at "The Center"

 The Center for Culture, Inclusion, and Community “The Center” is pleased to announce that applications for the Annual Students of Color Conference are now available.

-The 28th Annual Students of Color Conference, “RADICAL LOVE: ACTIVISM IGNITED” will be held in Yakima Convention Center, WA, on Thursday, April 12th to Saturday, April 14th 2018.
+The 29th Annual Students of Color Conference, We are Empowered by our Past, Forging our Future!, will be held in Yakima Convention Center, WA, on Thursday, April 18th to Saturday, April 20th 2019.
 The Students of Color Conference brings together over 900 students from 34 community and technical colleges across the state to discuss topics that include ethnic and racial identity development, academic success, skills for promoting social justice, and intercultural communications.
-All registration costs, accommodations and transportations will be covered by “The Center” for those selected to attend.
+All registration costs, accommodations and transportation will be covered by “The Center” for those selected to attend.

-You must be a student at Cascadia for Winter 2018 and Spring 2018 to be eligible to participate at the conference.
+Students must be enrolled at Cascadia for Winter and Spring 2019 with at least 5 credits per quarter and have a cumulative GPA of 2.5 to be eligible to participate at the conference.

 - To learn about the Students of Color Conference, please visit Students of Color Conference page created by Cascadia students.